fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/humphrey_v3/Carriage_assembly.md

 * Find these parts:

+*NOTE!* Humphrey v4 is updated to use two identical bearing holders here, they both look like the top one.

 ![x axis carriage](./img/assembly/x_axis_plate_exploded.JPG)

 * Find bearings and the *fixed* bearing cores.
 They are as default assembled without washers.